Jubilee can help you get a £50,000 loan to pay off your debts. We have a specialist debt consolidation loan lender:

 No creditor contact:

-Once a debtor enters an IVA, lenders can no longer contact you concerning your debts.
-Emails, phone calls, or letters can be stressful, but in an IVA, the IP deals with all contact regarding your debts.
+Once a debtor enters an IVA, lenders can no longer contact them regarding debts.
+Emails, phone calls, or letters can be stressful, but in an IVA, the IP handles all contact regarding debts.

 3